10 Golden Rules for New Project Managers

 Keeping your team motivated pays dividends.

-There's an adage 'never assume anything', and this is especially true in project management.
-Good communication with customers, end-users, your sponsor and, in particular, the project team are necessary for project success.
+There's an adage, never assume anything, and this is especially true in project management.
+Good communication with customers, end-users, your sponsor and, in particular, the project team is necessary for project success.

-You cannot overstate the importance of good communication, so ensure you are talking to all of your stakeholders continuously.
+You cannot overstate the importance of good communication, so make sure you are talking to all of your stakeholders regularly.
 Don't assume people know what you expect of them.

 Make sure you avoid number 9 on Rick Klemm's 'Top Ten Things Overheard on a Failing Software Project',Since I didn't hear otherwise; I ASSUMED all was going well.

 This is a clear sign a project manager is failing to communicate effectively.

 The most valuable and least used word in a project manager's vocabulary is NO. Do not promise anything you know you can't deliver, this will guarantee problems later.
 Stay strong, no matter how important the person in front of you is - they'll thank you later.
 If they don't, perhaps you are in the wrong job.
 When saying no, be firm and ready to explain the reasons behind your decision.